-StoryBoard is pleased to announce the open call for submissions for the first edition of the AuthenticA Series Lab, an exciting and empowering programme for African episodic screenwriters.
+StoryBoard is pleased to announce the second edition of the AuthenticA Series Lab, a unique programme for African episodic screenwriters.

-The programme is presented in partnership with Realness Institute, a South Africa based non-profit organisation, which aims to empower Africans to tell their stories from an unapologetically African point of view.
+AuthenticA is presented in partnership with the Realness Institute, a South Africa based non-profit organisation, which aims to empower Africans to tell their stories from an unapologetically African point of view; and with the support of Series Mania Forum and the French Embassy in South Africa (IFAS).

 AuthenticA is open to all African nationals.
-The six-month programme, which will consist of a combination of online and in-person sessions, is set to take place from 28 September 2022 to 7 April 2023:
+The six-month programme comprises a combination of online and in-person sessions, taking place from 19 September 2023 to 28 Mars 2024:

-- Work from home with weekly online meetings - 10 October to 7 December 2022
+- Work from home with weekly online meetings: 26 September to 22 December 2023

-The outcome of the programme is that each participant will deliver a Pitch Deck and Bible of international standard.
-The rights of the material developed through the programme, will remain with each writer.
+The outcome of the programme is that each participant will deliver a Pitch Deck and a pilot episode script.
+The rights of the material developed through the programme will remain with each writer.

 Selina Ukwuoma is an accomplished freelance script consultant.
 She began her career at literary agency Curtis Brown working on theatre, film and television projects.
 She has since gone on to advise on award-winning indies as well as consulting for production companies and designing and running development initiatives such as Realness Screenwriters’ Residency and the Film Prize of the Robert Bosch Foundation.
 Selina teaches screenwriting at the UK’s National Film and Television School and regularly mentors and leads workshops at film festivals.